 Ford Murray was excellent at every stage.
 Clear and professional advice, incredibly responsive, usually within an hour of any requests, and delivered what they said they would, when they said, and on budget.
 I couldn’t have asked for a more professional service, but it’s also important to me, that the team genuinely care and take a very personal interest in the success of their clients.”Mat Jacobson, Founder and CEO of Ducere International Business School

-Mat found FordMurray through an internet search, with very limited information about how to comply with federal immigration laws and what visa programs would work for his organization.
+Mat found FordMurray through an internet search, with very limited information about how to comply with federal immigration laws and what visa programs including the L-1A Visa, would work for his organization.

 “There are strong economic reasons for opening a business in the United States,” Mat said, citing the sophisticated banking and regulatory systems in place to support businesses.
 “But immigration is a complex minefield.”